bushwickayudamutua/bam-automation/functions/README.md

 python -m bam_core.functions.update_website_request_data -h
 ```

-All functions should include a "Dry Run" mode (the `-d` flag) which prevents any modifications from running.
+All functions should include a "Dry Run" mode (the `-dr` flag) which prevents any modifications from running.

 ### On Digital Ocean